VarunS1997/VSEOSS/README.md

 Important details of the projects implementation include:
 -Each conceptual algorithm and/or data structure is contained in its own JS file.
 This is modeled after the Java programming language as it is considered a relatively simple and easy method of seperating different concepts, even for beginners.
 -Furthermore, the code found in the JS files is not reflective of a true, practical method of writing these algorithms.
-Instead, they are optimized for this specific enviroment of seperation between each step.
+Instead, they are optimized for this specific enviroment intended to seperate each step.
 Essentially, they are all the same in terms of function names.
 The primary differences rise in function bodies.